info-201a-au20/final-project-yaly-1824184/README.md

 What characteristics of a video make is go viral?
 Analysis of viral videos to compare length, titles, title length, genre, language, etc.

-How does a type of entertainment keep audiences engaged? _**Changing seasons, new cast, how often?**_
+How does a type of entertainment keep audiences engaged?
+Changing seasons, new cast, how often, adding challenges?

 What type of entertainment is most popular from over the years?
 Comparison of money involved or amount of time people spend on a certain type etc.